rrnyquist/ebenezer/_Scripture/ESV/25_Lamentations.md

 The roads to Zion mourn, for none come to the festival; all her gates are desolate; her priests groan; her virgins have been afflicted, and she herself suffers bitterly. ^0104

-Her foes have become the head; her enemies prosper, because the Lord has afflicted her for the multitude of her transgressions; her children have gone away, captives before the foe. ^0105
+Her foes have become the head; her enemies prosper, because the LORD has afflicted her for the multitude of her transgressions; her children have gone away, captives before the foe. ^0105

 From the daughter of Zion all her majesty has departed.
 Her princes have become like deer that find no pasture; they fled without strength before the pursuer. ^0106